Approaches to Atmospheric Methane Removal

 Atmospheric Oxidation Enhancement

-Atmospheric Oxidation Enhancement (AOE) is the concept of enhancing the overall oxidative sink in the atmosphere, through generating additional chlorine or hydroxyl radicals.
-The current pathways in early research stages are Iron Salt Aerosols (ISA), hydrogen peroxide dispersal, and photocatalytic aerosols.
+Atmospheric Oxidation Enhancement (AOE) is the concept of enhancing the overall oxidative sink in the atmosphere through generating or introducing airborne materials which oxidize methane, like chlorine and hydroxyl radicals.
+The current pathways in early research stages are iron salt aerosols (ISA), hydrogen peroxide dispersal, and photocatalytic aerosols.
 Any approach proposing to alter atmospheric chemistry with the aim of oxidizing additional methane will need very careful study to understand its full atmospheric chemistry impact, including health, environmental, and climate-impact side effects.
+Because radicals “seek out” things to oxidize in the open air, and don’t require air-handling equipment, this category could be the fastest to scale, and potentially reach the largest overall scale.
+Cost plausibility depends on the specific potential pathway, and generally depends on the approach being highly catalytic.
+All of the potential approaches here need much more research to understand their feasibility, scalability, and what their full atmospheric impact would be.
 There is important supporting scientific work to pursue in parallel with any of these methods to advance our understanding of the impacts of altering oxidizing radicals in the atmosphere in general.

-Terrestrial Methane Consumption explores whether natural terrestrial or aquatic methane sinks can be safely, sustainably, and meaningfully enhanced to breakdown additional atmospheric methane.
-Approaches under very early exploration are soil amendments, and introducing methane-oxidizing bacteria.
-Their potential ability to address atmospheric methane at scale is currently speculative.
+Terrestrial Methanotrophy Enhancement explores whether natural terrestrial or aquatic methane sinks can be safely, sustainably, and meaningfully enhanced to break down additional atmospheric methane.
+About 11 to 49 Mt/yr of methane is currently removed from the atmosphere by methanotrophic bacteria, most in soils.
+Approaches under very early exploration include soil amendments and enhanced methanotrophs.
+Their potential ability to address atmospheric methane at scale is currently only theoretical and this area needs much more research to understand potential pathways and their full impacts.

-Given the low atmospheric concentration of methane, any flow through system would have to process massive amounts of air to hit the 10 Mt/yr target.
-For example, if you put methane oxidizing reactors on every carbon dioxide direct air capture system that is supposed to be installed by 2030 (60 Mt CO₂/yr or around 5 billion CFM), it's only around 0.1 Mt/yr of methane removed.
+Given the low atmospheric concentration of methane, any flow through system would have to process massive amounts of air to reach high scales of methane removal.
+For example, if you put methane oxidizing reactors on every carbon dioxide direct air capture system that is supposed to be installed by 2030 (60 Mt CO₂/yr or around 5 billion cubic feet per minute), the reactors would only be able to remove around 0.1 Mt/yr of methane.

-Some of these same technical approaches are also being explored for treating higher methane concentration streams before they enter the atmosphere.
-We do not evaluate these approaches for their potential ability to do so here, and focus on atmospheric methane concentrations.
+The approaches are already promising for breaking down methane at its emissions sources where its concentration is higher.
+We do not evaluate these approaches for their potential ability to do so here since our focus is on atmospheric methane concentrations.

 State of Atmospheric Methane Removal Approaches

-The evaluations below are all in the context of atmospheric methane concentrations (currently 2ppm).
-Some of these same technologies are being explored or deployed to address higher concentration methane streams from various sources before the methane becomes mixed into the atmosphere.
-For those applications of some of these same technologies, the evaluation on each axis could be very different.
+The evaluations below are all in the context of atmospheric methane concentrations (currently ~2 ppm).
+Some of these same technologies could address higher concentration methane streams from various sources before the methane becomes mixed into the atmosphere.
+At higher methane concentrations, the evaluations for different technologies would be very different.
+Given the early stage of these approaches, the evaluations below are intended to motivate additional research funding, and not preclude any specific approaches from further research.

 Learn more about how we evaluate each of these categories